austimkelly/secretsynth/README.md

   --org-type {users,orgs}
-                        set the organization type --owners OWNERS       comma-delimited list of owners
+                        set the organization type --owners OWNERS       comma-delimited list of owners --keep-secrets-in-reports
+                        Keep plain text secrets in the aggregated reports.
+By default, secrets are obfuscated in the aggregated reports.
 ```

 1. Set your GitHub access token as an environment variable: